-The City of Austin, through the activities of Neighborhood Housing and Community Development (NHCD) and Austin Housing Finance Corporation (AHFC), uses shared equity tools to preserve affordable housing.
-The shared equity model allows income-eligible homebuyers and homeowners to obtain substantial mortgage assistance or housing reconstruction services, in exchange for two provisions that preserve affordability in Austin by recapturing funds to assist another subsequent low- to moderate-income buyer to purchase the home.
+NHCD and AHFC, use shared equity tools to preserve affordable housing.
+The shared equity model allows income-eligible homebuyers and homeowners to obtain substantial mortgage assistance or housing reconstruction services, in exchange for provisions that preserve affordability in Austin by recapturing funds to assist another subsequent low- to moderate-income buyer to purchase the home.

-A Community Land Trust (CLT) is a tool to preserve public investment in affordability, allowing preservation of affordable units in perpetuity.
-The CLT will retain ownership of the land, while the homeowner owns the home and its improvements.
-The CLT limits the sales price of the home and requires that subsequent buyers be income-eligible.
-CLT homeowners will receive a predetermined share of the appreciation when the affordable unit is re-sold.
-This model provides future opportunities for low- to moderate-income households to buy the home at an affordable price.
+A Community Land Trust (CLT) preserves public investment in affordability, allowing preservation into perpetuity.
+The CLT retains ownership of the land, while the homeowner owns the home and its improvements.
+The CLT limits the sales price and requires subsequent buyers be income-eligible.
+CLT homeowners receive a predetermined share of the appreciation when the unit is re-sold.
+This model provides opportunities for low- to moderate-income households to buy the home at an affordable price.

-A tax-exempt public entity, AHFC receives a 100% property tax exemption on all land it owns.
-AHFC occasionally chooses to partner with an affordable housing developer through purchase of the land and a long-term leasehold deed of trust held by AHFC.
-The benefit of AHFC's property tax exemption helps sustain the project's viability and affordability.
-This structure is typically used when the affordable housing development meets several key criteria, among them: location on/near a transit-oriented development or core transit corridor, proximity to critical services and amenities, placement in a high-opportunity area, and a commitment to serve low-income residents.
+AHFC receives a 100% property tax exemption on all land it owns.
+AHFC occasionally chooses to partner with affordable housing developers through purchase of land and a long-term leasehold deed of trust held by AHFC.
+The benefit of AHFC's property tax exemption helps sustain the project viability and affordability.
+This structure is typically used when the affordable housing development meets several key criteria, among them: location on/near a transit-oriented development or core transit corridor, proximity to critical services and amenities, placement in a high-opportunity area, and a commitment to serve low-income households.